sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 [COVID-19 Data Research repository from Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series)

 ### Domain Background
-Johns Hopkins University is a teaching and research hospital.
-They believe
+Johns Hopkins University (JHU) is a teaching and research hospital.
+They believe:
 > "that sharing our **knowledge** and **discoveries** would help make the world a better place"

-Since the start for the COVID-19 pandemic
+Since the start for the COVID-19 pandemic JHU have been critical source in providing both to the public and researches alike.
+There

 ### Problem Statement